Our Team

 Senior Speech Pathologist/Director

 Christine has a special interest in complex communication needs and assistive technology.
 She has worked in Western Sydney, the Blue Mountains and Central Western NSW with children and adults with speech, language and/or learning difficulties and with students with complex needs since 1991.
-Christine has consulted extensively with local schools to provide education about speech and language disorder, whole class/whole school resources and strategies for curriculum access and engagement as part of funded projects with the NSW Department of Education.
-Christine was part of the team researching the use of a personalised digital story application to increase social interaction for students with severe expressive communication disability in local schools.
+Christine has consulted extensively with local schools to provide education about speech and language disorder, whole class/whole school resources and strategies for curriculum access and engagement, and research into supporting students with complex communication needs as part of funded projects with the NSW Department of Education.

-Christine is passionate about the right of all individuals to be able to tell their stories and to communicate with others for social closeness, friendship and to make informed choices.
-Christine also prides herself on knowing more about technology than her children.
+Christine is passionate about the right of all individuals to be able to tell their stories and to communicate with others for social closeness, friendship, to share humour, to make informed choices and to find purpose.

 Alison Brown